Hill's Science Diet Puppy Review

 This product is manufactured by Hill's Pet Nutrition, Inc..

-According to our data, this Hill's Science Diet recipe provides complete & balanced nutrition for growing puppies and pregnant/nursing dogs.
+According to our data, this Hill's Science Diet recipe provides complete & balanced nutrition for growing puppies.
 In other words, this formula is AAFCO approved.

-Hill's Science Diet Puppy Savory Stew With Chicken and Vegetables is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for growing puppies and pregnant/nursing dogs.
+Hill's Science Diet Puppy Savory Stew With Chicken & Vegetables is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for growing puppies.

-We'll begin this review of Hill's Science Diet Puppy Savory Stew With Chicken and Vegetables with a detailed discussion of the ingredients.
+We'll begin this review of Hill's Science Diet Puppy Savory Stew With Chicken & Vegetables with a detailed discussion of the ingredients.

 The first ingredient is water, which increases the food's moisture content.